Entries linking to underbred

 Productive as a prefix in Old English, as in German and Scandinavian (often forming words modeled on Latin ones in sub-).
 Notion of "inferior in rank, position, etc." was present in Old English.
 With reference to standards, "less than in age, price, value," etc., late 14c.
 As an adjective, "lower in position; lower in rank or degree" from 13c.
 Also used in Old English as a preposition meaning "between, among," as still in under these circumstances, etc. (though this may be an entirely separate root; see understand).

 Under the weather "indisposed" is from 1810.
 Under the table is from 1913 in the sense of "very drunk," 1940s in sense of "illegal" (under-board "dishonest" is from c.
 1600).
 To keep something under (one's) hat "secret" is from 1885; to have something under (one's) nose "in plain sight" is from 1540s; to speak under (one's) breath "in a low voice" is attested from 1832.

-Intransitive sense "come into being" is from c.
+The intransitive sense "come into being" is from c.
 1200; that of "beget or bear offspring" is from mid-13c.
 Of livestock, etc., "procure by the mating of parents and rear for use," mid-14c.
-Sense of "grow up, be reared" (in a clan, etc.) is late 14c.; meaning "form by education" is from mid-15c.
+The sense of "grow up, be reared" (in a clan, etc.) is late 14c.; the meaning "form by education" is from mid-15c.
 Related: Bred; breeding.

 updated on June 22, 2012